ConnectUni/connectuni.github.io/evaluation.md

 * Clicked on the top left back arrow>Clicked on the "Calendar" icon on the footer>Clicked on a date with a dot on the day>Clicked on an event>Tried to click "Join Event" (didn't work).
 ---
 ## Participant H:
-* Conducted: In person on the user's Samsung Galaxy S9.
+* Conducted: In person on the user's android phone.
   * Note: Had a very difficult time logging in likely due to connection problems.
 ##### Scenario 1.
 * Clicked on the Search Page > Clicked on the Search for People Button > Looked up some of their actual friends but didn't find any > Clicked on the "Caleb Smith" profile > Clicked on "Connect with me!" > Clicked the message button > Typed an introductory message and sent it.